saeyslab/VIB_Hackathon_June_2024/paper.md

 Four work items were selected:

 1. Support for exporting cells in SpatialData and interactively annotating them using a classifier with Ilastik software [@berg_ilastik_2019].
 2. Normalization facilitates the integration and comparison of data from different experiments, which is essential for large-scale studies and meta-analyses such as spatial omics data.
 Therefore, creation of an overview of normalization methods for  downstream analysis of spatial proteomics datasets and a comparison between them is crucial.
 While evaluation & benchmarking would require a gold standard cell type dataset which is beyond the scope of this hackathon, a repository was created at https://github.com/SchapiroLabor/norm_methods/. that contains a summary of 9 methods adapted from published literature.
 All codes for each method are also available.
 A visualization of results obtained from these different methods on a MIBI dataset (not publicly available) is provided as well.
-Among the different methods, a visual qualitative comaprison provides evidence that a combined method (Shaban et al. + Greenbaum et al.) may yield more promising results.
+Among the different methods, a visual qualitative comparison provides evidence that a combined method (Shaban et al. + Greenbaum et al.) may yield more promising results.
 We plan to extend the work from this hackathon with a quantitative comparison in the future.
-3. An [alternative](https://github.com/saeyslab/VIB_Hackathon_June_2024/blob/main/polygons/polygons_test.ipynb) to `spatialdata.to_polygons()` label vectorization function, which features improved performance, resolution of the invalid geometries, and `shapely.MultiPolygon` geom filtering based on the area.
+5. An [alternative](https://github.com/saeyslab/VIB_Hackathon_June_2024/blob/main/polygons/polygons_test.ipynb) to `spatialdata.to_polygons()` label vectorization function, which features improved performance, resolution of the invalid geometries, and `shapely.MultiPolygon` geom filtering based on the area.
-4. Creating a [new reader](https://github.com/scverse/spatialdata-io/issues/155) for MACSima datasets in spatialdata-io.
+6. Creating a [new reader](https://github.com/scverse/spatialdata-io/issues/155) for MACSima datasets in spatialdata-io, with support for lazy loading, physical pixel size and imaging cycles.

+##### Motivation for the polygon vectorization

+Polygonal representation of cells is crucial for characterizing cellular morphologies and establishing spatial relationships between cells.
+This method is applicable when cells are located on different planes within tissue, as well as for calculating distances between various objects.
+However, there is a notable lack of tools that can take a `TIFF` file with cell labels and output a `GeoDataFrame` or `GeoJSON`.
+The developing branch of the `SpatialData` framework includes a `to_polygons()` vectorization function, but it lacks functionality for resolving invalid geometries and filtering multipolygons.

+The following illustrates a practical example: when analyzing thick imaging samples without a *z*-stack, we observe different cell types located in different *z*-planes relative to each other.
+This is usually not an issue when masks come from mutually exclusive intensity channels.
+However, with more general markers, we may encounter incorrect and overlapping segmentation masks.
+Resolving these spatially overlapping segmentation masks through geometrical subtraction often results in fragmented multipolygons with small polygons and lines, affecting downstream applications.

+We aim to address the problems of invalid geometries and multipolygon filtering and provide an easy-to-use function compatible with standard `NumPy` arrays (unlike `SpatialData`, which requires a `SpatialImage` instance to perform vectorization).
+Additionally, our approach improves (~2x increase) performance by avoiding chunking of the input array.

 ## Workgroup spatial multi-omics

-Day 1: introduction

-Multi-omics often requires doing manual/automated image registration as a first step
-- find open datasets
-    - same / consecutive section
-    - same / different omics modality:
-- try out and compare existing registration tools

-Morphological features:
-- Do they present bigger/smaller batch effects between slides compared to molecular features?
-- Do they correlate with molecular features / how well?
-- Can they be used as anchors for diagonal integration?

-Day 1: hacking

-**Put data here: /dodrio/scratch/projects/starting_2024_011/multi-omic/datasets/**
+Spatial multi-omics are an emerging class of technologies that record two or more data modalities from biological samples in a spatial context.
+Modalities can among others include RNA, protein, epigenetic features like chromatin accesibility and pathohistological stains.
+True multi-omic datasets that reccord multiple modalities of the same cells are rare, which motivates our subproject on **multi-slice alignment** via image registration and integration algorithms.
+**Cell morphology** which is revealed by classical staining methods is a potential very informative source

 ### Potential methods for morphology extraction:

 - [HEIP](https://github.com/ValeAri/HEIP?tab=readme-ov-file)
 - [UNI](https://github.com/mahmoodlab/UNI)
 - [Resnet50 example](https://github.com/rohanbaisantry/image-clustering)